 Your physician can attend to your medical requirements, and an experienced and qualified Tequin® litigation attorney can help to protect your legal rights.
 Please contact one of the law firms listed on this site today.
 A dedicated and skilled Tequin® class action lawyer is standing by to fight for the compensation that you deserve and to which you are entitled.

-For assistance with your Tequin case, click here to find Tequin attorneys near you or find attorneys in a different state.
+For assistance with your Tequin case, click here to find Tequin lawyers near you or find lawyers in a different state.

 The FDA's special website dedicated to drugs and medications resources